 Reality Check!
 We as vinyl collectors just need to be careful not to drag a record across any material.
 Like pulling a record out of a jacket, that is tightly sandwiched between other records.
 I'm sure we have seen people do that!

 Let's not forget that items 4 and 5 generate paper dust, by their COF from sliding the albums in and out of the jacket.
 The best way to avoid that situation, use my dual pocket outer sleeves!
 A little shameless self promotion.

 So hopefully the science will speak for itself and you'll find this info useful regarding the handling and storage of the "imperfect" media.
-And always use a inner sleeve, any inner sleeve is better then nothing.
+And always use an inner sleeve, any inner sleeve is better than nothing.